 The BESA Webinars enable you to learn about topics directly related to your work, conveniently from your work place – no travel required!

-Four educational webinars will run through May 2020:
+Four educational webinars ran in May 2020:

 Explore M/EEG brain connectivity in source space